Ad7siem/BibliotekaKsiazek/README.md

 - add functions in the data tab: creating a database copy, loading a database copy
 - will complete the colors tab in the settings window
 - add the application start condition only from the main file
+- complete the tab with the size of the table

 ### Developer information